9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/tools-services/perfectly-packaged:

-Total load time is 1.442 seconds
+Total load time is 3.115 seconds

-NaN% of CSS is unused, 0 total stylesheets
+96% of CSS is unused, 14 total stylesheets

-60% of JS is unused
+58% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/tools-services/perfectly-packaged